statful/statful-client-vertx/README.md

                 .setFactory(new StatfulMetricsFactoryImpl()));
     }

-### Configuration file
+### Configuration File

-You need to provide two parameters when launching your application, one to enable metrics and one to set the configuration file.
-Enable metrics will make *Vertx* init the metrics system which will then read the configuration file.
+You need to provide two parameters when launching your application, one to enable metrics and another to set the configuration file.
+Enabling metrics triggers *Vertx* to init the metrics system which will then read the configuration file.

 Example:

     -Dvertx.metrics.options.enabled=true -Dvertx.metrics.options.configPath=config/statful.json

-The configuration file is a simple json document, a sample can be seen bellow:
+The configuration file is a simple JSON document, like the sample shown below:

     {
       "host": "api.statful.com",